Tdnshah/thehigglers/src/pages/blogs/how-to-create-a-custom-token-for-drupal.md

 title: How to create a custom token for Drupal
 pubDate: 2023-03-20T20:53:47.523Z
 type: blog
-description: Personalize your Drupal website by creating custom tokens.
-Our step-by-step guide teaches you how to add personalised values to your site using custom tokens.
+description: Drupal tutorial showcasing how to create a custom tokens in drupal.
 link: ""
 embed: ""
 video: ""